 Aubree Piepmeier – Cross Country

-Having previously ran for Vassar College, New York, and earning NCAA DIII All-American in 5K, current Bursar Aubree Peipmeier has seen a great start to her time at Nottingham.
+Having previously run for Vassar College, New York, and earning NCAA DIII All-American in 5K, 2015/16 Bursar Aubree Peipmeier had a fantastic year at Nottingham.

 Katie Snowden – Track

 Before coming to Nottingham Katie had already earned her stripes representing Great Britain at the 2011 World Youth Championships and winning Gold in the 800m at the Commonwealth Youth Games that same year.
 During her time with the club Katie saw numerous achievements including Gold in the BUCs Indoor 800m (2013) and Silver in the BUCs Outdoor 800m (2014).
-In 2015, along with a Bronze in the BUCs Outdoor 800m, Katie also: represented GB again at the European U23 Championships, qualifying for 800m final and finished 6th; won another Gold in the 800m at the U23 National Champs incorporating European Trials; and won Silver in 400m at the Counties Athletics Union Inter-County Championships (Inc. England Athletics Senior Champs) .
+In 2015, along with a Bronze in the BUCs Outdoor 800m.
+Katie continued her fine career after graduating, getting on the podium in multiple outdoor British championships before making the 1500m team for Team GB at the Tokyo 2020 Olympics

 Ian Kimpton – Cross Country